Skip to main content

 Tenants can request repairs in writing.
 If issues persist, tenants may have legal grounds to withhold rent or terminate the lease depending on the circumstances.

-Can I dispute an eviction notice?
+Can I dispute an eviction notice once i receive it?

 Yes, tenants can legally challenge an eviction, particularly if they believe it is unjustified.